johncmacy/xlsxwriter-tables/README.md

 # xlsxwriter-tables
-Easily export nested data to a 2-dimensional Excel table
+Easily export nested data to Excel

 This class is intended to be used with [XlsxWriter](https://xlsxwriter.readthedocs.io/working_with_tables.html).
 It serves several purposes: